Adjectival/thinkwidth/README.md

 # User Stories
 - I want to replicate the responsive top section of [Think with Google](https://www.thinkwithgoogle.com/).
 Note: Navigation bar is optional.

+ - I want fluid images.

  - I want relative units used where appropriate.

+ - I want bespoke media queries.

  - I want page layout to respond to at least three different screen sizes.

- - I want fluid images.
+   - Mobile S (320px width)
+   - Tablet (768px width)
+   - Laptop (1024px width)

- - I do not need to use the same styling/code techniques as their actual website, nor the same fonts/assets.
+ - I do not need to see the same styling/code techniques as the actual website, nor the same fonts/assets.

 - Project is in a polished, portfolio-quality state.